arp2019-Dev/ARP-PCB-Mill/README.md

-# ARP-PCB-Mill
+# CircuitCrafter Mini

 Description:
-This is a mini pcb mill thats portable and able to continuously mill 60mmx60mm copper clad.
-This mill can also be used for other light materials like aluminum or plastic but its primarily for making pcbs.
-Its made of aluminum extrusions for rigidity and uses lead screws to ensure it can cut fast without skipping steps.
-I tried to make this poject as a grind project for the pcb mill challenge.
+The CircuitCrafter Mini is a compact CNC milling machine built to fabricate 5x7 cm copper-clad PCBs with speed and precision.
+Its rigid aluminum extrusion frame, driven by NEMA 17 stepper motors and leadscrews, ensures smooth, reliable motion without skipped steps.
+Metal brackets provide structural strength, while custom components like motor mounts are 3D printed in PLA, offering flexibility, reduced cost, and ease of customization.
+Optimized for PCB work, the mill can also handle light materials like plastic and aluminum, making it a versatile tool for prototyping.
+Designed as a personal challenge, the Circuit Crafter Mini combines portability, performance, and precision in a compact package.

 Why:
 Well its for the PCB mill challenge for open sauce and I love cnc machining and pcbs so having a pcb mill would be really nice.
 And its cool knowing how fast I made this.